GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

 ## Deploying containers with dynamically provisioned EBS volumes

-- Please take the following notes while following [Deploying containers with volumes on host](#deploying-containers-with-volumes-on-host) to deploy with dynamically provisioned EBS volumes :
+Please follow the  notes in this section while  [Deploying containers with volumes on host](#deploying-containers-with-volumes-on-host) to deploy with dynamically provisioned EBS volumes :

 - To add a deployment of gluu with automatically provisioned EBS volumes you must adjust the zones in all your storage classes where your volumes will be automattically provisioned in all the `*-volumes.yaml` files encountered during setup.
 The following is an example.